Tirq/learn-spring-boot-guru/README.md

 The fourth called it was to ```HelloControllerConstructorAndQualifier```, this controller is using the ```@Qualifier("hardGreetingService")``` to say what implementation should be used, different from the others controllers previously created.

 Then I have created a controller called ```ProfileController``` to show how the annotation ```@Profile``` can read the _application.properties_ and choose a specific service.
 The default word was used if the properties doen't specify what profile to use.
+## Branch 4-jokes-app
+In this branch, it was added a sample controller to print a random quote when the joke we page is visited.